Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Synthetic X-ray emission

 \subsection{XRB emission model}

-Following the modelling of AGN and hot gas emission in the \phox{} code, we similarly determine the X-ray emission coming from a stellar resolution element of the simulation.
-We make use of the SSP properties determined in section \ref{sec:SSPs} to calculate an expected number of point sources $\tilde{N}$ per stellar element.
-We then sample the respective XLF based on the following recipe.
-We select the correct XLF from a stellar age criterion: if the age of the SSP is $\tau < 30$ Myr, we classify it as HMXB hosting.
-If $\tau > 1$ Gyr we classify the SSP as LMXB hosting.
-From the XLF we construct a pseudo cumulative density function (pCDF).
-This requires setting a luminosity interval $[L_{\mathrm{min}}, L_{\mathrm{max}}]$ at which the pCDF $C(L)$ will be defined
+Following the modeling of AGN and hot gas emission in the \phox{} code, we similarly determined the X-ray emission coming from a stellar resolution element of the simulation.
+We made use of the SSP properties determined in Sect. \ref{sec:SSPs} to calculate an expected number of point sources $\tilde{N}$ per stellar element.
+We then sampled the respective XLF based on the following recipe.
+We selected the correct XLF from a stellar age criterion: if the age of the SSP is $\tau < 30$ Myr, we classified it as HMXB hosting.
+If $\tau > 1$ Gyr we classified the SSP as LMXB hosting.
+Both choices are based on expectations from binary evolution simulations \citep[see, e.g., the review by][]{Lewin+2006} and are well motivated from observations.
+In the HMXB case \citet{Shty+2007} found peak formation efficiency in the Small Magellanic Cloud at $\approx 50$ Myr, \citet{Garofali+2018} found peak formation efficiency in M33 at $\approx 40$ Myr, and \citet{Antoniou+2019} find peak formation efficiency again in the Small Magellanic Cloud at $\approx 30-40$ Myr, all by correlating the specific SFH of observed stellar regions with HMXBs.
+Since these values are dependent on the stellar models assumed for the observed regions we settled for the value given by the lifetime function (see Sect. \ref{sec:SSPs}).
+In the LMXB case the 1 Gyr boundary yields a donor mass limit of $1.75\,\Msun$, which reflects the Roche-lobe overflow scenario of accretion onto a CO.
+From the XLF we constructed a pseudo cumulative density function (pCDF).
+This requires setting a luminosity interval $[L_{\mathrm{min}}, L_{\mathrm{max}}]$ at which the pCDF $C(L)$ will be defined: